chpxu/vscode-firefox-quantum-themes/README.md

 ## Contribution

 I currently work on this theme in my spare time.
-As of writing, it currently isn't available on the Marketplace, but you may use it by first cloning the repo and sticking it in the `~/.vscode/extensions` folder
+As of writing, it is available in the Marketplace.
+As a new developer, I am still attempting to work things out, thanks!

-That allows you to see and use directly.
 If editing and wanting to submit a pull request, please ensure that as much sufficient detail is provided, and briefly state your changes and why, or if meant to fix an issue, reference the problem alongside it.

 ## Thank You's!